Memorandum of Association

 Changes to this Agreement

 At the sole discretion of the Club Executive, this informal governing agreement may be revised, clarified, updated, or otherwise altered periodically.
-Members will be notified of changes at least 2 weeks advance to enactment.
-Agreeance to any future agreement is signified through the continuation of a Member’s membership to the Club.
+Agreeance to any future version of this document is signified through the continuation of a Member’s membership to the Club.

 Availability of this Agreement